tau150/node_interview/readme.md

 ## Installation

 For this project i am using mlab as database provider, so you have to register there and configurate a new Schema and collection, this one have to be named "titles".
 Once you have your collection created, make a config.json file following the config-sample.json file.
-  When everything is ready just run npm start and go to localhost:8888 to see the app working.
+  When everything is ready just run npm install and npm start and go to localhost:8888 to see the app working.

 ## Usage